Aeroluna/LunaCoopMod/README.md

 - Buffed Malignant Creep to affect structures and air units.

-Isn't it funny that vanilla P1 Kerrigan's best unit is still Mutalisks?
+Isn't it funny that vanilla P1 Kerrigan's best unit is Mutalisks?
 This should allow P1 to interact with more units.

 - Buffed P2 to also hit structures.
   - Will prioritize units and attacking structures.

-Now your damage isn't just nerfed against structures.
+Now P2 Kerrigan doesn't look so sad trying to kill structures.

 - Changed Ultralisk Tissue Assimilation upgrade to increase leech by 40% instead of healing a flat amount.